Topological consistency via kernel estimation: Topological preliminaries

-Another term we will use is \emph{homotopy equivalence} (cf. \cite{hatcher_algebraic_2002,munkres_elements_1984}).
+Another term we will use is \emph{homotopy equivalence} (cf. \cite {hatcheralgebraic2002,munkreselements1984}).
 Loosely speaking, two topological spaces $X,Y$ are homotopy equivalent if we can continuously transform one into the other.
 We denote this property by $X\simeq Y$.
-If $X\simeq Y$ then they have the same homology, i.e. $H_*(X) \cong H_*(Y)$.
+If $X\simeq Y$ then they have the same homology, that is, $H_*(X) \cong H_*(Y)$.